-Financial assets at fair value through profit or loss (FVTPL) include financial assets with cash flows other than those of principle and interest on the principal amount outstanding.
-Furthermore, financial assets that are held in a business model other than "hold to collect" or "hold to collect and sell" are included here.
-In addition, derivatives including embedded derivatives separated from host contract, which are not classified as hedging instruments in hedge accounting according to IFRS 9 are classified as FVTPL.
+Financial assets at fair value through profit or loss (FVTPL) include financial assets with cash flows other than those of principle and interest on the principal amount outstanding, except for equity instruments that do not have to be accounted for at FVTPL but also at FVTOCI.
+Furthermore, financial assets that are held in a business model, including "hold to collect" or "hold to collect and sell," can be presented at FVTPL.
+In addition, derivatives including embedded derivatives separated from a host contract, which are not classified as hedging instruments in hedge accounting according to IFRS 9, are classified as FVTPL.
 Gains or losses on these financial assets are recognized in profit and loss.

-Financial assets at amortized cost (AC) are non-derivative financial assets with contractual cash flows that consist solely of payments of principal and interest in the amount outstanding and which are held with the aim of collecting the contractual cash flows, such as trade receivables or cash and cash equivalents (business model "hold to collect").
+Financial assets at amortized cost (AC) are non-derivative financial assets with contractual cash flows that consist solely of payments of principal and interest on the principal amount outstanding, which are held with the aim of collecting the contractual cash flows, such as trade receivables or cash and cash equivalents (the business model "hold to collect").
 After initial recognition, financial assets at amortized cost are subsequently carried at amortized cost using the effective-interest method less any loss allowances.
-Gains and losses are recognized in the consolidated statement of income when the loss allowance for financial assets at amortized cost is recognized.
+Gains and losses on financial assets are recognized in the statement of income.

-HUGO BOSS classifies a receivable as in default when a debtor does not settle contractual payments that are more than 90 days overdue.
-When receivables are written off or derecognized, the Group continues to conduct recovery measures to collect the receivable due.
-In some cases, a financial instrument may nevertheless also be treated as in default, if internal or external information indicates that full collection of the outstanding payment is viewed as unlikely.
+HUGO BOSS recognizes a doubtful debt provision on receivables when a debtor does not settle contractual payments that are more than 90 days overdue.
+When a doubtful debt provision is recognized, the Group continues to conduct recovery measures to collect the receivables due.
+In some cases, a financial instrument may, nevertheless, also be treated as being in default, if internal or external information indicates that full collection of the outstanding payment is viewed as unlikely.
 Individual impairment rates between 1% and 100% are used in this case.
-A financial asset is written off entirely and derecognized when there is no reasonable expectation of recovery.
+A financial asset is then written off entirely and derecognized when there is no reasonable expectation of recovery.
 All derecognitions have to be booked net and, at the same time, the corresponding amount of allowance needs to be adjusted.